wooorm/lowlight/readme.md

 ## Data

-If you’re using `lowlight/lib/core.js`, no syntaxes are included.
+If you’re using `createLowlight()`, no syntaxes are included yet.
-Checked syntaxes are included if you import `lowlight` (or explicitly `lowlight/lib/common.js`).
+You can import `all` or `common` and pass them, such as with `createLowlight(all)`.
-Unchecked syntaxes are available through `lowlight/lib/all.js`.
+Checked syntaxes are included in `common`.
-You can import `core` or `common` and manually add more languages as you please.
+All syntaxes are included in `all`.

-`highlight.js` operates as a singleton: once you register a language in one place, it’ll be available everywhere.
+You can also manually import syntaxes from `highlight.js/lib/languages/xxx`, where `xxx` is the name, such as `'highlight.js/lib/languages/wasm'`.

 <!--support start-->